mvolkmann/blog/src/dart.md

 One use of `noSuchMethod` is implementing domain specific languages (DSL).
-The following code demonstrates a basic XML builder that can be used to generate a `String` of HTML.
+The following code demonstrates a basic XML builder that can be used to generate HTML.

 ```dart
 // Creates an indented String from lines of XML.